multidots/multicollab/readme.txt

 == Changelog ==

+= 4.3 - 14.02.2024 =
+* [Enhancement] Users can now add comments on ACF blocks and the block's text.
+* [Enhancement] Whole block comments now work seamlessly with reusable blocks.
+* [Enhancement] Ensure compatibility with the Multicollab plugin and Gutenberg-built WooCommerce Product Pages.
+* [Enhancement] Redesigned onboarding workflow.
+* [Enhancement] Multiple users can simultaneously work on the same block.

 = 4.2 - 02.01.2024 =
-* [New] Users can comment on entire gallery blocks.
+* [New] Users can comment on entire gallery blocks. - (Share Image)
-* [New] Users can add comments to Gutenberg widget category blocks (Latest Comment, RSS, Archives, Calendar).
+* [New] Users can add comments to Gutenberg widget category blocks (Latest Comment, RSS, Archives, Calendar). - (Share Image)
 * [Enhancement] Collaborator details are now displayed on the dashboard activity.
 * [Enhancement] Users can set their default tab when opening a WordPress page.
 * [Enhancement] Admins can view real-time collaboration permissions in the permission settings tab.